 To decrease your risk of complications, you can try the following:

-- do exercises, such as yoga, to strengthen the muscles around the joint
+- do exercises to strengthen the muscles around the joint

 - learn what normal range of motion is for each joint in order to avoid hyperextension